hegyiemilpeter/MyCyclingTeamManager/README.md

 A team manager application for my cycling team, build with ASP.NET Core 3.0

 #### Remaining features
-* Admin should be capable to add race result to everybody (over deadline, too)
 * Race distances should be refactored: a rider can be capable to choose a distance, not just a race
 * Notifications about important deadlines
 * Show races differently if I already required an entry